 Add potatoes to the onions: cook over medium heat for about 25 mins, stirring regularly.

-Now lower the heat and complete the cooking until a crust has formed on the bottom.
+Low the heat and complete the cooking until a crust has formed on the bottom.

 Flip over Frico as if it were a frittata, keep cooking it until the same crust has been formed on the other side.